Claire’s Tassel Shawl Crochet Pattern

 Notes

-The shawl works up quickly and the design makes for a relaxing and enjoyable project.
+The shawl works quickly, and the design makes for a relaxing and enjoyable project.

 - You may sell items produced using this pattern.